NVIDIA/PyProf/docs/profile.rst

 Profile with NVprof
 -------------------

-If you are not using Nvprof, skip ahead to :ref:`section-profile-with-nsys`.
+If you are not using Nvprof, skip ahead to `Profile with Nsight Systems`_.

 Run NVprof to generate a SQL (NVVP) file.
 This file can be opened with NVVP.